cfpb/design-system/docs/pages/reference-for-custom-elements.md

             <br>

-            <cfpb-button style-as-link iconright="download">This is a button styled as a link with an icon</cfpb-button>
+            <cfpb-button style-as-link icon-right="download">This is a button styled as a link with an icon</cfpb-button>

             <br>

-            <cfpb-button href="#" iconright="download">This is a link styled as a button with an icon</cfpb-button>
+            <cfpb-button href="#" icon-right="download">This is a link styled as a button with an icon</cfpb-button>

             <br>

-            <cfpb-button iconright="download">This is a button with an icon</cfpb-button>
+            <cfpb-button icon-right="download">This is a button with an icon</cfpb-button>

             <br>

-            <cfpb-button disabled iconright="download">This is a disabled button with an icon</cfpb-button>
+            <cfpb-button disabled icon-right="download">This is a disabled button with an icon</cfpb-button>

             <br>
             <hr>